nghin/vacsf.org.mm/src/_posts/articles/2016-12-29-Obedience.md

 Though there are many things we should be obedient about, it appears obedience in relation to sins seems to be something people are most concerned with; either by commission or omission.

 Much energy is spent trying to get the flesh under control, to avoid sins as much as possible.
-But how successfull are these efforts through the ages?
+But how successful are these efforts through the ages?
 Are Christians sinning less and less?
 The amount of material still dedicated to flesh control shows if it isn't a losing battle, it hasn't made any progress.

 Also obedience cannot exist apart from a certain system of law.
 The person following certain patterns of obedience must be under some law.
 It draws a line between obedience and disobedience, it defines what meets a certain criteria and what doesn't.
 To a Christian who did not come into the faith from a Jewish system of laws, he may be under a conscience based law (Romans 2:14) that can exacerbate the problem.